shelbystowe/HCL-Model/README.md

 # HCL-Model
-Simulating the Homeostatic-Circadian-Light (HCL) Model as published in Skeldon et al., PLoS Computational Biology (2023).
+Simulating the Circadian Oscillator part of the Homeostatic-Circadian-Light (HCL) Model as published in Skeldon et al., PLoS Computational Biology (2023).